ligato/docs/docs/user-guide/concepts.md

 # Concepts

-This section will describe several key concepts for the Ligato VPP Agent and Infra.
+This section will describe several key concepts for the Ligato vpp-agent and Infra.

 !!!
 Note
     The documentation in some cases may refer to the Ligato Infra as Cloud Native - Infra or CN-infra for short.